better-internet/radworks-docs/docs/using-radicle/clone.md

 ---
 id: clone
-title: Clone a Radicle project
+title: Clone a project
 ---

+Make sure you have the [project URN and seed node](using-radicle/discover-project-urn.md) of the project you want to close before you get started.